open-innovations/oi-lume-viz/README.md

 To support some of the more complex visualisations we undertake, we've encapsulated a number of our charting libraries in this

-To use this in your Lume project, include the following in yout Lume `_config.js` or `_config.ts` file.
+To use this in your Lume project, include the following in your Lume `_config.js` or `_config.ts` file.
 *WARNING*!
 This is strictly a pre-release version, and interfaces are very likely to change.

 ```js